TripAdvisor

 • 3 to 4 hours

-• 7.8 kilometers
+• 7.8 kilometers/ 4.8 miles

 After your breakfast in Phakding, you continue on the Three Passes Route.
 Your trip will include uphill and downhill sections, as well as many river crossings and a spectacular view of Mt.
-Thamserku (6,608 m) from the Bengkar hamlet.
+Thamserku (6608 m/ 21,679ft) from the Bengkar hamlet.
 Your route will take you past Monjo Village, dense forests, and rugged trails to the Sagarmatha National Park's entrance.
 You'll register your permits and make your way into the woods.
 For the first time, you will be able to see Mt.
 Everest from this forest.
 Then, after traveling through Jorsale hamlet, you'll cross the Hillary Suspension Bridge and proceed to Namche Bazaar.
 Beautiful vistas of the Himalayas, including Everest, Lhotse, Tawache, and others, may be seen from here.

 • Tea House or Lodge